🌙 Why Decisions Drain Us

 Create rituals

-Fixed habits—like a morning stretch, a set wake time, or a short nightly journal—remove the need to decide when or how to begin.
-They become small anchors.
+Fixed habits such as a morning stretch, a consistent wake time, or a short nightly journal remove the need to decide how or when to begin.

 Set limits